 Legally founded in 2008 by a group of five families from Pisac, KK promotes access to intercultural, bilingual, and quality education for young people who live in poverty and experience discrimination and social exclusion.
 The school provides comprehensive education to a new generation of indigenous communities in the district of Pisac using the elements of the Waldorf pedagogy, incorporating the values of ancestral Andean practices and philosophy that respect the ecological integrity, wisdom and dignity of indigenous culture.
 In 2010, UNESCO recognized its educational work and included KK in its “Network of Schools” under the Plan of Education Associations of UNESCO, endorsing their curriculum, educational materials, and vision as a valuable model.
 Through participation in events organized by UNESCO, KK strengthens the network, emphasizing the development of management skills and/or active participation in a virtual community, the development of teaching skills for the promotion of bilingual and intercultural education, and the importance of pride in one’s indigenous cultural identity.
-KK continuously participates in visits/exchanges with schools and teachers from Peru and other countries
+KK continuously participates in visits/exchanges with schools and teachers from Peru and other countries (including another EMpower grantee partner, Yanapanakusun).
+It has witnessed its educational experience inspire other educational efforts in Peru and regionally.
+KK has been specifically requested to share/teach its methodology and experiences with other schools, the local government, and other NGOs.

 Primary Location: Pisac